 We are all in this together, and we are committed to offering the best learning experience possible given the need for safety.
 To do this, we need your help.
 We must all be responsible and respectful.
-Faculty, staff, and teaching fellows will wear masks during class and other meetings to protect you; and we expect you to do the same.
-If you show up without a mask, you will be asked to leave.
-If you refuse, the class or meeting will be dismissed in order to protect everyone.
-We also require that you follow the safety practices recommended by the CDC outside the classroom, including all state and university guidelines regarding sheltering in place while feeling ill, testing, quarantining, social contacts, and gatherings.
+Faculty, staff, and teaching fellows will wear masks during class and other meetings to protect you.
+While masks are not required in classrooms (per University policy), the University recommends that people, especially those at risk of serious infection, use high-quality masks in crowded locations or if they’ve been exposed to someone with COVID.
+We also ask that you follow the safety practices recommended by the CDC outside the classroom, including all state and university guidelines regarding sheltering in place while feeling ill, testing, quarantining, social contacts, and gatherings.
 If you cannot follow these guidelines, be responsible and respectful: do not show up for in-person learning.
 Do not put your classmates, staff and instructors in danger.
-Do your learning remotely to make it possible for us to safely offer in-person learning to others.
+We will work to our utmost to accomodate you if you need to miss an in-person session due to illness.

 The syllabus, course descriptions, lab manual, and all handouts created for this course, and all class lectures, are copyrighted by the course instructors.
 The materials and lectures may not be reproduced in any form or otherwise copied, displayed or distributed, nor should works derived from them be reproduced, copied, displayed or distributed without the written permission of the instructors.
 Infringement of the copyright in these materials, including any sale or commercial use of notes, summaries, outlines or other reproductions of lectures, constitutes a violation of the copyright laws and is prohibited.
 Please note in particular that distributing, receiving, selling, or buying class notes, lecture notes or summaries, lab reports or related materials, or similar materials both violates copyright and interferes with the academic mission of the College, and is therefore prohibited in this class and will be considered a violation of the student code of responsibility that is subject to academic sanctions.